 All residents are given the opportunity to operate with community orthopedic surgeons from the PGY-2 year until completion of the program.

 Surgical Skills Lab

-The Department of Orthopaedic Sergery has access to cadavers for dissection, open approaches, and arthroscopic training on an as-needed basis.
+The Department of Orthopaedic Surgery has access to cadavers for dissection, open approaches, and arthroscopic training on an as-needed basis.
 The department has an arthroscopic simulator as well.

 Scrubs and White Coats